traitecoevo/royalNP_alltime_flora/README.md

 # royalNP_alltime_flora
-versioned data for the flora of Royal National Park, NSW, Australia
+Versioned data for the "all time" flora of Royal National Park, NSW, Australia.
+The R script checks the ALA for species that are candidates for new discoveries since the list was created.